Want to know more about Dubai?

 - There are more than 1200 shops in the Dubai Mall.

-- Dubai Mall welcomes more than 80 million visitors annually.
+- Dubai Mall welcomes well over 80 million visitors annually.

 - Candylicious Sweet Shop in the Dubai Mall is the world’s largest candy store with a total area of 1000 sq meters.